Skip to Page Content

 2.0 Definitions

-The following words and terms, when used in this regulation, shall have the following meaning unless the context clearly indicates otherwise:
+The following words and terms, when used in this regulation, shall have the following meaning:

-"Activity Documentation Form" means the official form approved by the Department that includes specific details about the activity to be used for Permit renewal and the signature of an instructional leader within a school, district or charter school the applicant is responsible to.
+"Activity Documentation Form" means the official form approved by the Department that includes specific details about the activity to be used for Paraeducator Permit renewal.

 Department” means the Delaware Department of Education.

-Immorality” means conduct which is inconsistent with the rules and principles of morality expected of an educator or paraeducator and may reasonably be found to impair an educator’s or paraeducator’s effectiveness by reason of his or her unfitness or otherwise.
+Immorality” means conduct which is inconsistent with the rules and principles of morality expected of an educator or paraeducator and may reasonably be found to impair an educator’s or paraeducator’s effectiveness by reason of the educator's or paraeducator's unfitness or otherwise.

-Instructional Paraeducator” means a public school employee who provides one-on-one or small group instruction; assists with classroom management or individual student behavior; provides assistance in a computer laboratory; provides support in a library or media center; assists in training and support with functional skill activities, such as personal care or assistive technology; or provides instructional services to students under the direct supervision of a teacher.
-Instructional Paraeducators are those working with regular education students and students with disabilities in schools other than Title I schoolwide schools or with students not receiving Title I services in Title I targeted assistance schools.
+Instructional paraeducator” means a public school employee who provides one-on-one or small group instruction; assists with classroom management or individual student behavior; provides assistance in a computer laboratory; provides support in a library or media center; assists in training and support with functional skill activities, such as personal care or assistive technology; or provides instructional services to students under the direct supervision of a teacher.
+Instructional paraeducators include those working with regular education students and students with disabilities in Title I schoolwide schools and with students receiving Title I services in Title I targeted assistance schools.
+Instructional paraeducators include Registered Behavior Technicians (RBTs) and Applied Behavior Analysis Technicians (ABATs).

 Paraeducator” means a paraprofessional as it is defined in 14 Del.C. §1202(10) and as it is used in 14 Del.C. §1205(b).
 Paraeducators are not "educators" within the meaning of 14 Del.C. §1202(6).

-Permit” means a document issued by the Department that verifies an individual's qualifications and training to serve as a Title I, Instructional, or Service Paraeducator.
+Permit” means a document issued by the Department that verifies an individual's qualifications and training to serve as an instructional or service paraeducator.

-"Professional Development" means a combination of focused, in-depth learning, practice, feedback, reflection, and expert support experiences designed to change participants' attitudes, insights, and perspectives and ultimately results in improved professional practice.
-Effective professional development programs include ample opportunities for knowledge acquisition, skill mastery, descriptive feedback, and refinement of practice in the work setting as per 14 DE Admin.
-Code 1598 Delaware Professional Development Standards.
+"Professional development" means a combination of focused, in-depth learning, practice, feedback, reflection, and expert support experiences designed to change participants' attitudes, insights, and perspectives and ultimately results in improved professional practice.

 Secretary” means the Secretary of the Delaware Department of Education.